Inglewood, Queensland: Education

-Inglewood State School is a government primary and secondary (Early Childhood-10) school for boys and girls at Chilcott Street (28.4161°S 151.0770°E).
+Inglewood State School is a government primary and secondary (Early Childhood to Year 10) school for boys and girls at Chilcott Street (28.4161°S 151.0770°E).
 In 2017, the school had an enrolment of 141 students with 17 teachers (14 full-time equivalent) and 17 non-teaching staff (10 full-time equivalent).
 It includes a special education program.

-St Maria Goretti School is a Catholic primary (Prep-6) school for boys and girls at Elizabeth Street (28.4130°S 151.0803°E).
+St Maria Goretti School is a Catholic primary (Prep–6) school for boys and girls at Elizabeth Street (28.4130°S 151.0803°E).
 In 2017, the school had an enrolment of 23 students with 5 teachers (4 full-time equivalent) and 3 non-teaching staff (2 full-time equivalent).

-Because Inglewood only offers schooling up to Year 10, students often travel daily to Goondiwindi by bus service (established in 1993) or attend boarding schools in Warwick, Toowoomba and Brisbane to complete Years 11 and 12.
+Because Inglewood only offers schooling up to Year 10, students often travel daily to Goondiwindi by bus service (established in 1993) or use distance education or attend boarding schools in Warwick, Toowoomba and Brisbane to complete Years 11 and 12.

 Facilities

 Inglewood has a public library open to the community, a Civic Centre which hosts local events and plays, sports grounds, tennis courts, swimming pool, golf course, and bowling club.
 The Goondiwindi Regional Council operates a public library in Inglewood at the Civic Centre, corner of Albert and Elizabeth Streets.

 Our Lady of the Southern Cross Catholic Church is on the western corner of George and Elizabeth Streets (28.4136°S 151.0806°E).

 Inglewood Presbyterian Church is at 15 Regent Street.